 The overall Regional Rail Link (RRL) project constructed dedicated tracks for regional trains through the metropolitan train system between Sunshine and Southern Cross Station, thereby removing significant bottlenecks from the rail networks.

-The RRL project was split into six separate work packages.
-Coleman Rail, Lendlease and John Holland Joint Venture undertook the works for the City to Maribyrnong River (CMR) or Work Package B as part of the CMR Alliance, procured under the competitive alliance model.
-The CMR section was one of the most complex and challenging sections of the RRL project.
+The RRL Project was split into six separate work packages.
+The ACCIONA, Coleman Rail and John Holland Joint Venture undertook the works for the City to Maribyrnong River (CMR) or Work Package B as part of the CMR Alliance, procured under the competitive alliance model.

 The Regional Rail Link, Work Package A, was successfully completed in March 2015.Coleman Rail’s large multi-disciplined workforce, all experienced in working in a live rail environment, allowed the reliance on subcontract resources to be minimised.
 This gave the project team absolute control over all critical construction activities allowing construction time and cost to be reduced and the highest standard quality control to be achieved.
 This combined with meticulous planning allowed the numerous construction and commissioning occupations of the railway to be handed back on time.

 - Infrastructure: Work Package B, otherwise referred to as RRL-CMR (Regional Rail Link - City to Maribyrnong River) provided separation of the regional and suburban passenger networks from Maribyrnong to Southern Cross Station

 The project provided separation of the regional and suburban passenger networks on approach and provides for independent freight train movements Victoria’s from Southern Cross station to the Maribyrnong River.